bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 Note also that it might be useful to include the "-j[num-cpus]" parameter in the make command as this will let the compilation process make use of multiple CPU threads to speed up the build process.
-In general this j value is set to the number of available cpu cores on your building system.
+In general this j value is set to the number of available cpu cores available on your building system (cat /proc/cpuinfo)

-Here is an example of the "make uImage" command being executed
+Here is an example of the "make uImage" command being executed to make use of 4 CPU threads.

     make -j4 uImage

 The process should complete with a message similar to the following

-    Image Name:   Linux-6.1.28-sc
+    Image Name:   Linux-6.1.69-sc
-    Created:      Thu May  13 06:53:15 2023
+    Created:      Sun Dec 31 09:25:27 2023
-    Image Type:   ARM Linux Kernel Image (uncompressed) Data Size:    4437296 Bytes = 4333.27 KiB = 4.23 MiB Load Address: 22000000
+    Image Type:   ARM Linux Kernel Image (uncompressed) Data Size:    4531096 Bytes = 4424.90 KiB = 4.32 MiB Load Address: 22000000
     Entry Point:  22000000
       Kernel: arch/arm/boot/uImage is ready